- How will the Research Data Centres benefit Canadians?

 What if I am required to have an ethics review for the use of Statistics Canada microdata in the RDC?

 Many universities have decided that secondary analysis, using Statistics Canada data, does not require an ethics review.
 However, in some universities an ethics review is necessary.
 In addition, some journals, especially in the medical fields, require an ethics review in order for the article to be published in the journal.
 Should a researcher find that an ethics review for his/her RDC research is necessary, the document “Mitigation of Risk to Respondents of Statistics Canada's Surveys” has been prepared to outline the policies and procedures that Statistics Canada has established to mitigate the risk to respondents of Statistics Canada's surveys.
-This document has been reviewed by the RDC Program Manager and Data Access and Control Services Division at Statistics Canada.
+This document has been reviewed by the RDC Program Manager and Information Management Division at Statistics Canada.
 It is hoped that the information provided will be of assistance should an ethics review be required.

 What data are available to researchers through the RDC program?